Learning

 A Change Facilitator is someone who brings people together to learn, think and act differently – so that the systems and structures around children and young people can shift for the better.
 Change Facilitators don’t have all the answers.
 Instead, they create the right learning experiences for others to find better ways of doing things to benefit children and young people.

-You’ll be supported and trained to design and facilitate shared learning experiences that help people in our communities, organisations or networks understand systems change.
+The Change Facilitators supported and trained to design and facilitate shared learning experiences that help people in our communities, organisations or networks understand systems change.
 Together we’ll shift the conditions that shape the lives of children and young people in Queensland.
 We’ll work in ways that disrupt the status quo, as intergenerational teams – where young people are genuine co-leaders, not just participants.

 - work in intergenerational teams where young people 18-30 years are co-leaders and co-producers